harikas14/Pages/docs/SMugVault-FAQ.md

 Download speed depends on several factors:
 - **Your internet connection** - Primary limiting factor
 - **SmugMug's servers** - API rate limits and server load
-- **Concurrent downloads** - MacSMug downloads 3-5 photos simultaneously
+- **Concurrent downloads** - SMugVault downloads 3-5 photos simultaneously
 - **Photo size** - Larger photos take longer

 ### Can I download my entire library at once?
 Yes!
-MacSMug can handle large libraries, but we recommend:
+SMugVault can handle large libraries, but we recommend:
 - **Start with smaller albums** to test your setup
 - **Monitor available disk space** during large downloads
 - **Use stable internet connection** for best results
 - **Consider downloading in batches** for very large libraries (10,000+ photos)

 ### What happens if my download is interrupted?
-MacSMug automatically handles interruptions:
+SMugVault automatically handles interruptions:
 - **Resume capability** - Downloads continue where they left off
 - **Retry logic** - Failed downloads are automatically retried
 - **Error handling** - Clear error messages and recovery options
 - **Progress preservation** - No need to start over

-### Does MacSMug preserve my folder structure?
+### Does SMugVault preserve my folder structure?
 Yes!
-MacSMug maintains your SmugMug organization:
+SMugVault maintains your SmugMug organization:
 - **Folder hierarchy** - Exact same structure as SmugMug
 - **Album names** - Preserved as folder names
 - **File names** - Original filenames maintained
 - **Metadata** - Photo information preserved

 ### Can I choose download quality?
-MacSMug always downloads the **highest quality available** (original resolution).
+SMugVault always downloads the **highest quality available** (original resolution).
 This ensures you get the best possible version of your photos.

 ---

 ## 🔧 Troubleshooting

-### MacSMug won't start or crashes on launch
+### SMugVault won't start or crashes on launch
 Try these solutions:
 1. **Restart your Mac** and try again
 2. **Check macOS version** - Ensure you have macOS 13.0+
-3. **Reinstall MacSMug** from the Mac App Store
+3. **Reinstall SMugVault** from the Mac App Store
 4. **Check Console app** for error messages
 5. **Contact support** if the problem persists